openPMD/openPMD-viewer/RELEASING.md

 This builds the conda packages for Python 2.7, 3.4, 3.5 and 3.6, using a reproduceable environment.

-- Upload the different versions to Anaconda.org
+- After the build, the Docker container will **not** exit.
+From the container, type the following commands:
 ```
 anaconda login
 anaconda upload osx-64/*
-anaconda upload linux-64/*
+anaconda upload /opt/conda/conda-bld/linux-64/openpmd_viewer*
 ```